Browser Fingerprinting: How to Bypass it During Web Scraping

 In this case, the collected data includes:

-Like the example above, most websites call JavaScript files to identify and isolate web clients.
+As in the example above, most websites use JavaScript files to identify and isolate web clients.

 You'll now see a real-life example by locating the browser fingerprinting script on Le Monde, a French news website.

-First, inspect the performance analyzer in the developer tools (right-click, select Inspect, and go to Performance).
+First, open the Performance tab in the developer tools (right-click, select Inspect, then go to Performance).
 Navigate to the call tree and locate the first function call:

 Open this script in a new tab by clicking the highlighted link in the image above.